Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Discussion

-In this paper, we focused on the setting where the analysis model is uncongenial to the imputation model.
+In this paper, we focused on the setting where the analysis model is uncongenial to the multiple imputation model.
 This is a common occurrence for social science data, particularly when the imputation phase is conducted independently from the analysis phase.
-However, if the analysis of interest is known during the imputation phase, congeniality between analysis and imputation models is a worthwhile goal.
-Several methods have been proposed for multiple imputation of hierarchical data under congeniality where the imputation model incorporates features of the substantive analysis model, such as \citet{Goldstein2014, EndersDuKeller2020, Ludtke2020, GrundLudtkeRobitzsch2021}; among others.
-Of particular note, \citet{Ludtke2020} and \citet{GrundLudtkeRobitzsch2021} propose a method called ``mdmb'' that uses a sequential decomposition of the joint model.
-The mdmb method ensures congeniality between analysis and imputation models by incorporating a term representing the substantive analysis model into the sequential decomposition following the substantive-model-compatible philosophy of \citet{Bartlett2015}.
+However, if the outcome variable $\mathbf{Z}$ is known during the imputation phase, congeniality between analysis and imputation models is a worthwhile goal.
+Several methods have been proposed for multiple imputation of hierarchical data under congeniality where the imputation model incorporates features of the substantive analysis model, such as \cite{Goldstein2014, EndersDuKeller2020, Ludtke2020, GrundLudtkeRobitzsch2021}; among others.
+Many of these methods can account for nonlinear relationships, either through user-specified functional forms (e.g. \cite{Erler2019}) or through automated modeling procedures (e.g. \cite{Kim2014}).
+Of particular note, \cite{Ludtke2020} and \cite{GrundLudtkeRobitzsch2021} propose a method called ``mdmb'' that uses a sequential decomposition of the joint model.
+The mdmb method ensures congeniality between analysis and imputation models by incorporating a term representing the substantive analysis model into the sequential decomposition following the substantive-model-compatible philosophy of \cite{Bartlett2015}.
+MINTS could be extended to congeniality using the same strategy as mdmb by adding a term representing the substantive analysis model into the decomposition of the joint model as